jina-ai/jina-hub/indexers/vector/ScannIndexer/README.md

 ## Usage

-If you are using linux

-To build Scann from source  [follow instructions from here](https://github.com/google-research/google-research/tree/master/scann).
+If you are using are not using linux it is necessary to build from source  [follow instructions from here](https://github.com/google-research/google-research/tree/master/scann).

 ## Possible bugs